Story and Artifacts

 Some accessories and other items were made of glass or crystal, but gold was by far the most common material.
 Such adornments were also symbolic of social and political authority.

-You can see more artifacts made during ancient Korea's Silla Kingdom at South Korea's national museum.
+You can see more about the story and artifacts of Silla Kingdom at South Korea's national museum.
 Yes, they are exciting and entertaining as well as educational.
+They are indeed worth your time and resources.

 The museum is enormous and houses thousands of ancient artifacts, both donated and excavated after many decades of work and research.